Brother-Blue/low-poly-converter/README.md

 # Low Poly Converter
-Convert your images and gifs (WIP) into low poly variants!
+Convert your images and gifs into low poly variants!
 Allows resizing and tweaking the intensity of the poly-fication.

 #### Supports:
 - jpg/jpeg
 - png
-- gif [WIP]
+- gif

 The resulting output will be saved to `[input_file_path]-low-poly.[format]`